 Here is my top 10 things to buy before the baby is born (and most of these are optional) in alphabetical order:

 - Baby Carrier.
-Even if you have a pram, these are great as they allow you to have two hands free, whilst snuggling up with the baby.
+Even if you have a pram, these are great as they allow you to have two hands-free, whilst snuggling the baby.
 Most carriers come with an optional insert for newborns.
-Many mums recommend Ego Carriers as they last the distance, but a body sling is a similar option.
+Many mums recommend Ego Carriers as they the distance, but a body sling is a similar option.
 Our Ergobaby Omni 360 is great as it can be used from 0 months to 3 years!
 I carry my son in mine, whilst I do chores, make lunch, go for walks etc.

 - Car Seat to bring your baby home is the number one essential item – do you want one which can attach to your pram, so you can (theoretically) transfer a sleeping baby from a car to their cot and vice versa?
 Either way, make sure it meets current Australian safety standards of course.
 Some car seats convert from rear-facing baby seat to child seat then booster seat.

-- Chest of Drawers with a change pad on top (e.g. – http://www.leander.com/nursing/changing-matty) or a change table with a mat.
-And change mat covers.
+- Chest of Drawers with a change pad on top or a change table with a mat.

 - Muslin Wraps/Swaddles are perfect to wrap your baby in the first few months, so they feel secure (the same way they did whilst in the womb).
 They are designed to keep the baby safe, not warm, so choose a lightweight breathable fabric.
-They are also useful as a lightweight cover for your baby in hot weather, as a buggy or cot sunshade, as a breastfeeding cover and as a changing table cover.
+They are also useful as a buggy or cot sunshade, as a lightweight breastfeeding cover and as a changing table cover.
 My son loves the Love to Dream swaddles and they are SO Much easier than the wraps.
 The ErgoCocoon are good too.

 - Newborn Nappies – cloth or disposable?
-Or in between (they combine a disposable or washable nappy liner with a nappy shell made from soft cotton or bamboo and a pretty cover).
+Or in between (they combine a disposable or washable nappy liner with a shell made from soft cotton or bamboo and a pretty cover).
 Huggies don’t leak and have a colour strip so you can see how much the baby has peed.
 We have discovered that Thank You nappies are really absorbent and don’t usually leak, but Aldi and Huggies are good too.